redgeneLoren/ACTajanlangit/content/Authentication-AllUsers/Authentication.md

 ## <ins>Other Role Assignment Features</ins>

 There are different `job roles` in using the application.
-Job roles have `role assignment per feature` to the system.
+Job roles have specific `role assignment per feature` to the system.
 Below are the different `role assignment per feature`.

 1. <b>`Cost Engineer`</b> - The role of the `Cost Engineer` is to estimate the cost of projects, analyze requirements and specification of a project, and determine the cost involved to execute such project.
 In the `AC Tajanlangit system` the role assignment feature of a `Cost Engineer`is as follows: